mattfeng/csaw-hsf-writeups/README.md

 ###### SMS:

 1. Jim Dibner
-  > Jim Dibner: Have you seen this awesome website yet? [http://hsfpin.isis.poly.edu](http://hsfpin.isis.poly.edu)
+  <pre>Jim Dibner: Have you seen this awesome website yet? [http://hsfpin.isis.poly.edu](http://hsfpin.isis.poly.edu)
-  > Jim Dibner: Don't worry... soon I'll be the leader of CyberNutz and I'll pay for your dinner!
+  Jim Dibner: Don't worry... soon I'll be the leader of CyberNutz and I'll pay for your dinner!
-  > Marc Rogers: Chill dude.. anything can happen..
-It's CyberNutz
-  > Marc Rogers: also.. probably should text about this..
+  Marc Rogers: Chill dude.. anything can happen..
+It's CyberNutz Marc Rogers: also.. probably should text about this..</pre>
 2. M W
 3. Julian Jacobs
 4. Geri Berns